zuahua/common-note/Java/JDBC.md

     ResultSet rs = null;
     try {
         conn = JDBCUtil.getConnection();
-        // 注入sql: select id,name from emploee where name = '1' or ' and password = ' = '1' or 1=1
+        // 注入sql: select id,name from employee where name = '1' or ' and password = ' = '1' or 1=1
         // name = '1' or '
         // password = ' = '1' or 1=1
-        String sql = "select id,name from emploee where name = ? and password = ?";
+        String sql = "select id,name from employee where name = ? and password = ?";
         PreparedStatement ps = conn.prepareStatement(sql);
         ps.setString(1, name);
         ps.setString(2, password);